infinitelambda/dbt-audit-helper-ext/README.md

 - Column by Column (`all_col`, [source](./macros/validation/get_validation_all_col.sql))
 - Row by Row (`full`, [source](./macros/validation/get_validation_full.sql))

-Additionally, we have the 4th type - `upstream_row_count` ([source](./macros/validation/get_upstream_row_count.sql)) which will be very useful to understand better the validtion context, for example, _the result might be up to 100% matched rate but there is 0 updates in the upstream models, hence there no updates in the final table, that means we can't not say surely it was a perfect match_
+Additionally, we have the 4th type - `upstream_row_count` ([source](./macros/validation/get_upstream_row_count.sql)) which will be very useful to understand better the validtion context, for example, _the result might be up to 100% matched rate but there is 0 updates in the upstream models, hence there no updates in the final table, that means we can't not say surely it was a perfect match_.

 Depending on projects, it might be vary in the strategy of validation.
 Therefore, in this package, we're suggesting 1 approach that we've used successfully in the real-life migration project (Informatica to dbt).